babeheim/docs-test/Troubleshooting.md

 5. You are using valid [HTML5](http://www.w3.org/TR/html5/introduction.html#a-quick-introduction-to-html) templates.

 #### Are you/your customers using Adblock Plus?
 If "Remove Social Media Buttons" option is enabled, you will miss some brand icons.
-Refers to [#1799]( https://github.com/FortAwesome/Font-Awesome/issues/1799)
+Refer to [#1799]( https://github.com/FortAwesome/Font-Awesome/issues/1799) for more information.

 #### Are you using IE8?
 If you are using IE8, it's necessary to add the html5.js script like: